 You won't be able to receive DBS treatment if you're pregnant, OCD-primary hoarding type.

 DBS is a surgical technique performed by a specially trained neurosurgeon.

 The doctor implants a thin wire (electrode) in the part of the brain causing your symptoms.

 The wire connects to a pulse generator implanted under the skin below the collarbone.
 It carries mild electrical pulses to the brain to help control abnormal behaviors.

 DBS is both adjustable and reversible.

 DBS is very safe.
 The risk of a serious complication is about 1 percent.

-We will take every effort to reduce any risks.
-And we'll watch you carefully after your DBS surgery.
+We make every effort to reduce risks and watch you carefully after your DBS surgery.

-We'll gather your health records focusing on past treatments, including drugs and psychotherapy.
-We'll also assess you for any health or other issues that might have an impact on your response to DBS.
+We will gather your health records focusing on past treatments, including drugs and psychotherapy.
+We also will assess you for any health or other issues that might have an impact on your response to DBS.